RadicalGarlic/html_and_css/html/introduction.md

 The `<body>` element marks what should appear in the main browser window, and typically makes up the bulk of the HTML document.

 Markup tags can be classified as either "structural" markup or "semantic" markup.
-Structural markup affects the structure of web page (`body`, quote, eadings, paragraph, etc.).
-Semantic markup adds meanings to the text it encloses (bold, italic, emphasis, etc.).
+Structural markup affects the structure of web page (`body`, quote, headings, paragraph, etc.).
+Semantic markup adds meaning to the text it encloses (bold, italic, emphasis, etc.).

 ## Attributes
 An HTML element can also have "attributes".